joshpierce/personal-portfolio-tutorial/README.md

 -   http://localhost:3000/article/hello
 -   http://localhost:3000/blog/1

-Cool, we've got pages!
+Cool, you've got pages!
 Now let's give our end users a way to navigate our portfolio.

 ## Adding Navigation

 Every great portfolio page has a centralized way to navigate to different parts of the site / app.
-We're going to add a Navbar component to our Svelte app.
+You're going to add a Navbar component to your Svelte app.

 Inside of `./src/components` create a new file called `Navbar.svelte`, and fill it with the contents of **SNIPPETS/05.txt**

 Now is a good time for us to talk about the structure of a component in Svelte (these .svelte files).
-A svelte component can contains javascript for functionality, css for styling, and html for structure.
+A svelte component can contain javascript for functionality, css for styling, and html for structure.
 Think of Svelte Components like building blocks.
-When you put a few blocks together you create something that can be placed and removed while re-using that existing component.
+These building blocks can be used together to compose your Svelte app.

 Typically a Svelte component will be laid out like the following: